 View the Facebook ad here.

-WASHINGTON, D.C. – The League of Conservation Voters (LCV) today launched a digital ad campaign criticizing Sen. Dean Heller (R-NV) for his vote against Senator Brian Schatz’s (D-HI) amendment to S. 2012, the Senate Energy Policy Modernization Act, which would have phased out taxpayer subsidies for coal and some of the largest producers of oil and gas over a four-year period.
-The ads, on Facebook, Twitter, and other digital platforms, target Sen. Heller’s constituents and will run for about one week.
+WASHINGTON, D.C. – The League of Conservation Voters (LCV) today launched a digital ad campaign criticizing Sen. Rob Portman (R-OH) for his vote against Senator Brian Schatz’s (D-HI) amendment to S. 2012, the Senate Energy Policy Modernization Act, which would have phased out taxpayer subsidies for coal and some of the largest producers of oil and gas over a four-year period.
+The ads, on Facebook, Twitter, and other digital platforms, target Sen. Portman’s constituents and will run for about one week.
 This is part of a larger $370,000 multimedia ad campaign holding senators accountable or applauding them for their votes on Sen. Schatz’s amendment.